Gameplay Mechanic a Month: Real World Baking

 An analysis of the gameplay mechanic written by me in March 2015.

-Perspective: I love baking.
+Context: I love baking.
 A lot.
 I was sick of games that were about cooking, but you didn’t get to actually eat anything since it was all virtual.
 I wanted to combine my love of games with my love of baking.